jcejercito/company-info-parser/README.md

 ## Usage

 1. **Prepare your input files:**
-   - Place your main Excel file as `CompanyInfo.xlsx` in the project root.
    - Ensure all relevant JSON files are in the `backup/` directory.

 2. **Run the parser:**